CV

 Skills: Expert user of Stata.
 Experienced user of JavaScript (D3), Python, R, and Excel.
 Excellent written and verbal communication skills.
 I emphasize readability and accessibility to make my research assessable and applicable across disciplines and by decision-makers.
 I have participated in many successful interdisciplinary collaborations, locally and abroad.

 Research interests: I study life expectancy, child health, living standards, and social determinants.
-Life-course perspectives and the human development framework motivate my research: we advance wellbeing by enhancing the capabilities of individuals which are, in turn, strengthened through promoting opportunities and limiting adversity.
+Life-course perspectives and the human development framework motivate my research: wellbeing is improved by enhancing capabilities of individuals which are in turn strengthened through promoting opportunities and limiting adversity.
 This view is inspired by the work of Isaiah Berlin, James Heckman, and Amartya Sen.

 • Resume